surtarso/Godot-Study/README.md

 # Godot Projects
 My projects using the Godot Engine with GDScript language.
+You can download the desired folder and run with Godot 3+.

 ## Games:
-The Secrets of the Bong - 2D side scrolling rogue-like game.
+The Secrets of the Bong - 2D side scrolling rogue-like.

-Unnamed Bullet Hell - 2D top-side shooter game.
+Unnamed Bullet Hell - 2D top-side shooter.